 The time mask for switching across three uplink bands defines the transient period(s) allowed when the capability supportedBandPairListNR-r18 is present.

-6.3C.3.6.2 Test purpose

 6.3C.3.6.2 Test applicability

 This test case applies to all types of NR UE release 18 and forward that support 3 bands SUL band configuration with inter-band CA and dynamic UL Tx switching.